Natural Alternative Therapies

 You breathe these toxins in when you use them, and they pollute the air in your home for days.

-Replace generic air fresheners, furniture polishes, laundry products and household cleaners with non-toxic products made by companies such as Nature Clean Living.
+Replace generic air fresheners, furniture polishes, laundry products, and household cleaners with non-toxic products.

 Just like cleaning products, common beauty and body care products are filled with toxins and chemicals.
 These penetrate your bloodstream easily through your skin and burden your immune system with more work.